Get,

 It’s important to know how to prepare and enjoy it the right way.
 You can follow these simple guidelines to get the most out of your chamomile tea.

-This depends on your unique needs and tastes.
-However, 1-3 cups per day is generally safe and beneficial for most people.
+• Recommended Daily Intake: This depends on your unique needs and tastes.
+While 1-3 cups per day is generally safe and beneficial for most people, a doctor or nutritionist can suggest the right amount based on your needs and overall health condition.

 Side Effects, Precautions, and Interactions